evgenyrahman/bb-to-gh-migrator/README-provision_users.md

 | `Read` | `pull` | Read-only access |
 | `Maintain` | `maintain` | Maintain access (triage + some admin) |
 | `Triage` | `triage` | Triage access (manage issues/PRs) |

+#### Custom Repository Roles
+The script automatically detects and supports GitHub custom repository roles defined in your organization.
+Custom roles are used as-is without conversion.

+**Examples of custom roles:**
+- `Security Reviewer`
+- `Deploy Manager`
+- `Code Scanner`
+- `Release Coordinator`

+**Custom Role Processing:**
+1. Script loads all custom repository roles from your organization at startup
+2. When processing a role, it first checks if it matches a custom role name
+3. If found, uses the custom role directly via GitHub's `role_name` API parameter
+4. If not found, falls back to standard role mapping
+5. Unknown roles default to `pull` permission with a warning

 ## Usage Examples